chrisjenx/Calligraphy/README.md

 Add your custom fonts to `assets/`.
 All font definitions are relative to this path.

-Projects that use Gradle should create the assets directory under `src/main/` in your project directory.
+Assuming that you are using Gradle you should create the assets directory under `src/main/` in your project directory if it does not already exist.
 As it's popular to use multi-project build with Gradle the path is usually `app/src/main/assets/`, where `app` is the project name.

-Projects that use Apache Ant use the `assets.dir` property which is usually set to `assets/` relative to your project directory.

 You might consider creating a `fonts/` subdirectory in the assets directory (as in examples).